onsi/gomega/docs/index.md

 ### Measuring Values

 `Experiment`s can record arbitrary `float64` values.
-You can do this by directly providing a `float64` via `experiment.RecordValue(measurementName string, value float64, decorators ...interface{})` or by providing a callback that returns a float64 via `experiment.MeasureValue(measurementName string, callback func() float64, decorators ...interface{})`.
+You can do this by directly providing a `float64` via `experiment.RecordValue(measurementName string, value float64, decorators ...any)` or by providing a callback that returns a float64 via `experiment.MeasureValue(measurementName string, callback func() float64, decorators ...any)`.

 You can apply `Units`, `Style`, and `Precision` decorators to control the appearance of the `Measurement` when reports are generated.
 These decorators must be applied when the first data point is recorded but can be elided thereafter.
 You can also associate an `Annotation` decoration with any recorded data point.